tidyverse/tidyverse.org/content/articles/2018-12-dplyr-0-8-0-release-candidate.markdown

 using the unwind protect feature.

-Just using the `mean()` function would not illustrate the feature, because dplyr would use hybrid evaluation and never use callbacks to R, so instead we defined a `mean_` function that has the same body as `base::mean()`, we also compare this to the expression `sum(x) / n()` because it woudld have been handled by partial hybrid evaluation in previous versions.
+Just using the `mean()` function would not illustrate the feature, because dplyr would use hybrid evaluation and never use callbacks to R. So instead we defined a `mean_` function that has the same body as `base::mean()`.
+We also compare this to the expression `sum(x) / n()` because it woudld have been handled by partial hybrid evaluation in previous versions.